badgerloop-software/sc2-pdc/README.md

 | `TEST_MODE` | Use the CAN bounce test board path. |
 | `DEBUG_TECHNIQUE` | `0` is production. `1` sends random CAN echo data. |

-## Park brake
+## Parking brake

-The park-brake sensor is not on the car.
+The parking brake sensor is not on the car.
 The firmware sets `park_brake` to false.
 The controller leaves PARK and runs.

 ## Pins